schadenfred/handsome_fencer-circle_c_i/README.md

 $ handsome_fencer-circle_c_i dockerize
 ```

-You will be prompted to over-write a number of files.
-Please do so.
+You will be prompted with a number of questions.
+For demonstration purposes and to accept the defaults, hit enter at each prompt without answering, and again hit enter when asked if you'd like to over-write files.

-3) Ask Docker to use Rails to generate our dockerized Rails app in our current directory.
-Do NOT write over the :
+3) Ask Docker to 'run' the 'rails new' command inside our 'app' container to generate a rails app in '.' (our current directory), with a flag specifying our 'database' as 'postgresql' and another flag so it will 'skip' over-writing our previously generated files:

 ```bash
 $ docker-compose run app rails new . --database=postgresql --skip